What is the Waste Hierarchy?

 The ‘Waste Hierarchy’ prioritises waste management methods based on their environmental impact.
 The highest priority is given to preventing waste altogether.
 If waste is generated, the hierarchy prioritises preparing it for reuse, followed by recycling, recovery, and, as a last resort, disposal (e.g landfill).

 A significant portion of WEEE that is disposed of still has functional life remaining.
-To maximize value, it is considered best practice to use equipment for as long as possible before replacing it.
+To maximise value, it is considered best practice to use equipment for as long as possible before replacing it.

 As a waste producer, it is your duty to minimise the waste you generate.
 Before passing it on to us for recycling, consider whether it can still be of any use.
 At Zero Tech Waste, we are here to help: we can provide guidance on reducing your WEEE output.